 Amber teething necklaces are not inherently dangerous (at least not more so than benzocaine or acetaminophen); it’s user-error that can cause a potentially dangerous and tragic situation.

-If you choose to use these necklaces for your teething infant or toddler, always adhere to these safety measures (approved by the AAP):
+If you choose to use these necklaces for your teething infant or toddler, always adhere to these safety measures as the AAP advises:

 - Never leave your child unattended while wearing jewelry.